luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

       helper method isDeclaration returns boolean

-        return .statement is instance of Grammar.ClassDeclaration
+        return .specific is instance of Grammar.ClassDeclaration
-            or .statement is instance of Grammar.FunctionDeclaration
+            or .specific is instance of Grammar.FunctionDeclaration
+            or .specific is instance of Grammar.VarStatement
-            or .statement.constructor in [
+            or .specific.constructor in [
                     Grammar.ImportStatement
                     Grammar.DeclareStatement
                     Grammar.CompilerStatement
                     ]

+      helper method isExecutableStatement returns boolean

+        return not .isDeclaration()

 called above, pre-declare vars from 'into var x' assignment-expression